Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

 The spectacular night view on the 14th night of every month in Hoi An, Vietnam, is worth experiencing as the city celebrates the festival of lights.
-Lighting lanterns is considered to be a good luck and fortune charm in Vietnam.
+Lighting lanterns are considered to be a good luck and fortune charm in Vietnam.
 Hoi An Lantern festival is considered to be an incredible moment to follow the rituals of worshipping deceased relatives.
 The festival not only brings closeness and happiness but is also a wise method to save electricity.

 Vietnam in August - Tips